-Candles are an option for improving the scent and ambiance of your room, but you’ll want to make sure they are organic.
+Candles are an option for improving the scent and ambience of your room, but you’ll want to make sure they are organic.

 The last thing we will look at is lighting and electrical appliances.
-In order to create an environmentally friendly bedroom, you need energy-efficient appliances.
+In order to create an eco friendly bedroom, you need energy-efficient appliances.

 For lighting, choose incandescent or LED lights.
 You should avoid compact fluorescent lighting, as it contains harmful elements including mercury.
 Additionally, fluorescent lighting emits high levels of UVA and UVC rays when compared to other lighting options.

 For electrical appliances, only include the ones that you really need.
 For example, you can add more plants to your room instead of having air purifiers and humidifiers.

 Finally, turn off an appliance when you’re not using it, including fans and lights.
 You will not only create an environmentally friendly space, but you will also save on your energy costs.